 SAT Minimum 1400

 Full Tuition, Mandatory Fees,

 Base Room and Board

 *Based on Accepted GPA by the WLU Office of Admissions.
-Cumulative GPA will be based on official transcripts reflecting all A’s in all courses required for high school completion.
+Cumulative GPA will be based on official transcripts reflecting all A’s.

 Minimum 3.75 GPA